-The Nantwich Singers is a small chamber choir of about 16 singers whose members are drawn from all over South Cheshire, and many of whom are soloists in their own right.
-It has established a reputation as an accomplished and versatile group which can perform a wide variety of music in venues throughout the North-West and beyond.
+The Nantwich Singers is a small chamber choir of about 18 singers whose members are drawn from all over South Cheshire and North Staffordshire, and a number of whom are soloists in their own right.
+It has established a reputation as an accomplished and versatile group which performs a wide variety of music in venues throughout the North-West and beyond.

-The Singers perform regularly with orchestras and instrumental groups as well as with piano or organ accompaniment, but its core repertoire is unaccompanied music both sacred and secular for from four to eight parts.
+The Singers also perform with orchestras and instrumental groups as well as with piano or organ accompaniment, but its core repertoire is unaccompanied music both sacred and secular for four to eight parts.

 Because they are small in number and do not rely on instrumental accompaniment they can perform in places which other choirs cannot reach.
 Thus they have performed madrigals in country houses, popular concerts in local churches and masses in cathedrals.

-They have sung in Kedelston Hall, Ordsall Hall, and St. George’s Chapel Windsor, and have deputised for the Cathedral choirs in Chester, Ripon, Hereford, Lichfield, Derby and Manchester Cathedrals.
-Many of their concerts are in St. Mary’s Church, Nantwich which is where they rehearse.
+They have sung in Kedelston Hall, Ordsall Hall, and St. George’s Chapel Windsor, and have deputised for the cathedral choirs in Chester, Ripon, Hereford, Lichfield, Derby and Manchester cathedrals.
+Many of their concerts are in St. Mary’s Church, Nantwich which is also their rehearsal venue.

-The choir is involved in circa 9 events every year; these usually include a major concert in the autumn, programmes of carols and Christmas Music, a programme of Passiontide music and one or more lighter summer lunchtime concerts and visits to cathedrals.
-In 2009 the Singers gave a well-received concert in St. Giles’s Cathedral Edinburgh during the Festival Fringe and in July 2010 were fortunate to be able to sing a weekend of services in Tewkesbury Abbey.
+The choir is involved in circa 6 events every year; these usually include a major concert in the autumn, programmes of carols and Christmas music, a programme of Passiontide music and one or more lighter summer lunchtime concerts and visits to cathedrals.
+The Singers have given a well-received concert in St. Giles’ Cathedral Edinburgh during the Festival Fringe and have been fortunate to be able to sing a weekend of services in Tewkesbury Abbey.

 The Singers are always keen to explore new venues and give concerts for charities.
 Anyone interested in hosting such a concert can contact the Chairperson, Rachel Duerden, in the first instance.